BDC Hamburger Icon

 • Signing on a specific number of customers

-• Increasing production output by 30 percent
+• Increasing production by a certain percentage

 2. Create quarterly and monthly segmentation.

-Since there are three months in each quarter, use that time frame of 12 weeks to spread out the milestones in a way that is realistic to your team’s available time, skill sets and resources.
+Break your initiatives into four parts, each representing one-quarter of the year.
+In addition to the initiatives, set milestones for each quarter that are action items for the responsible parties on the team, and establish a deadline within that quarter.
+Since there are three months in each quarter, use a 12-week time frame to spread out the milestones in a way that is realistic for your team’s available time, skill sets and resources.

 TipBottom line